SUPPORT THE HEARD

-We’re excited to share that Southern Sun Farm Sanctuary has again earned a Gold Seal of Transparency for 2023 with Candid!
+We’re excited to share that Southern Sun Farm Sanctuary has again earned a Gold Seal of Transparency with Candid!
 So you can continue to support our work with trust and confidence

 If you’re 70 ½ or older, you already know that you are required to take Required Minimum Distributions each year from your IRA or the IRS will make you wish you had!
 One way to take your RMD’s is thru a charitable rollover, but not everyone is aware of the IRA charitable rollover as a tax benefit.
 With a charitable rollover you: